samridhgupta/cowin-vaccinate-me-bot/README.md

     brew install python-tk
     brew install SoX
     ```
-15. Run the script  `cd src && python covid-vaccine-slot-booking.py`
+15. Run the script  `cd src && python3 covid-vaccine-slot-booking.py`

 16. Use the steps given below to enter your preferences
 17. Hopefully you get the slot